 The area is also home to to the Retlaw 1 Combine, one of the opening day cars from the Disneyland Railroad.
 Also on display is Olli Johnston’s station from his personal miniature railroad.
 Johnston was a Disney animator, working on such classics as Sleeping Beauty, Lady and the Tramp, and Alice in Wonderland, along with shorts, including one of my favorites, Susie the Little Blue Coupe, and many more.

 While Walt’s Barn is part of the LA Live Steamers, it has some slightly different hours and separate entrances.
 Take a peek at this map for a better understanding.
-The LA Live Steamers operate every Sunday, 11:00 am to 3:00 pm, (weather permitting, and with the exception of the Sunday before Memorial Day and the first Sunday in October), Walt’s Barn is only open every third Sunday each month.
+At the time of our visit, the LA Live Steamers operate every Sunday, 11:00 am to 3:00 pm, (weather permitting, and with the exception of the Sunday before Memorial Day and the first Sunday in October), Walt’s Barn is only open every third Sunday each month.
 Walt’s Barn is technically free to enter, but a $5.00 donation is suggested.
 They also offer darling pins and postcards for purchase.
 The train rides at the LA Live Steamers, which I highly suggest taking a spin on, are also technically free, but with a $3.00 suggested donation.
-As always, this is the information during the time of my visit, so for up-to-date information, please visit the websites for both Walt’s Barn and LA Live Steamers.
-I highly recommend going at opening!
-The place was hopping when we went!
-And the barn itself actually ended up with a line out the door to get into it!
+For up-to-date information, please visit the websites for both Walt’s Barn and LA Live Steamers.

 Sweater: Ozzie Dots, Los Angeles, California

 Train Border Print Skirt (I actually own two of these now!): Sun Moon Wolf Vintage